Ontario 2025 Garden Care: Year-Round Tips for Homeowners

 3. Plant Selection

-Choose plants well-suited to Ontario's climate and your specific hardiness zone.
-Native plants are often a great choice as they are adapted to the local environment and require less maintenance.
-When selecting plants, consider sunlight exposure, soil type, and moisture requirements.
+Choose plants suited to gardening in Ontario, Canada based on your hardiness zone.
+Native plants are ideal as they require less maintenance and are adapted to local conditions.
+Consider factors like sunlight exposure, soil type, and moisture levels.

 We encourage purchases from local nurseries that follow the Canadian Nursery Stock Standard and overwinter their plant material.
 Many big box stores bring stock out of the province that has never seen a Canadian winter leading to plant loss by winter burn.
 Cedar trees that don't make it through the winter are the most common in our area.